lilvadim/hybrid-command-frame-evaluator/README.md

 # Hybrid Command Frame Evaluator

+> This software is a part of IT Bachelor Diploma Qualifying Work

 A console utility that generates an HTML command frame for the HybridTerm app.
 The JavaScript scripts in the generated frames use the Hybrid API, provided by HybridTerm through the `window.hybrid` object.

+## Usage

+Use `--help` to see utility arguments and options.

+## Source Files Format

 The tool takes a command description in KotlinScript using DSL:
 ```kotlin